 Darlings, today’s article was written by Erica Lemke-Pembroke, MA.
 She is a certified life coach and wellness coach focused on helping women feel sexy again.
 Today she talks about how to have resilience through love, lust, and loss.
+I thought it was relevant for the times.
 Enjoy!

 Fractured and Out of Alignment

 These words describe my experience in the first weeks of this new year.
 I mean, talk about a let-down; 2020 held such high hopes!
 I felt like so much was riding on this transition – and I was in desperate need of a fresh start, a clean slate, a do-over!
 I know I am not alone in saying that I couldn’t wait to jump into the new year–this new decade–and leave last year in the dust!

 Perhaps what I’m feeling now is the leftover residue from 2019 trying to coat my skin and seep into my soul!
 That must be it: I mean, I’m still trying to recover from the previous year and it doesn’t seem to want to let go of its death-grip!
 Will it ever end?
 Come on, I am ready to deep dive into hope and possibility, over the threshold into a future awash with renewal and growth and peace.

 “My investments will finally pay off!”
 “I will feel emotionally and financially secure.”
 “I will be able to follow my bliss.”

 What’s the saying, “do what you love and you’ll never work a day in your life?”
 Ahh, yes.

 Hmmm…what an enormous sense of disappointment and frustration this year has offered, thus far!
 Why aren’t things turning out like I expected?
 Why haven’t my dreams manifested into reality?
 Shouldn’t my life just be sunshine and rainbows and unicorns all day, every day?